2013 Naxal attack in Darbha valley: Post attack measures and investigation

 Following a request from the Chhattisgarh government which sought more forces to provide security to political leaders as well as to engage in anti-Naxal operations, Central Government sent 2,000 additional paramilitary force personnel to the state.

 Union Home minister Sushilkumar Shinde ordered an investigation by the National Investigation Agency.
 It reached the state on 27 May 2013 and began its probe to find out possible lapses on the part of the central forces or the state government.
 Union Ministry of Home Affairs also sent an advisory to all the Naxal-hit states asking them to thoroughly review the security of political leaders – both national and regional parties and, if necessary, their protection should be upgraded.
 As one such measure, Chief Minister, Raman Singh was provided on the following day with Z+ protection with National Security Guard commandos.

 The Indian Air Force initiated the up gradation of its surveillance capacity in Maoist-hit areas after the failure of unmanned aerial vehicles (UAVs) operating in the attack region.

 The Chhattisgarh government also appointed a one-man commission under Chhattisgarh High Court judge Justice Prashant Mishra for a judicial enquiry into the attack.
 The commission would submit the report in three months.
-A special session of the Chhattisgarh Legislative Assembly was also called on 3 June 2013 to discuss the Naxal issue.
+A special session of the Chhattisgarh Legislative Assembly was also called on 3 June 2013 to discuss the Naxal issue..

+On 5 September 2026, a special NIA court in Bastar convicted all 10 accused involved in this case.
+All 10 accused were sentenced to death by the special court on 16 September 2026.